 The Group faces competition in all of its business areas from locally incorporated and foreign banks operating in the UAE.
 The Group also faces competition from both Islamic banks and conventional banks.
-According to the Central Bank's preliminary data, there were, as at 30 June 2020, 59 different banks (comprising 21 locally incorporated banks and 38 foreign banks (including 11 wholesale banks)) licensed to operate inside the UAE (excluding the DIFC).
+According to the Central Bank's data, there were, as at 31 December 2020, 58 different banks (comprising 21 locally incorporated banks and 37 foreign banks (including 10 wholesale banks)) licensed to operate inside the UAE (excluding the DIFC).
 There are also an increasing number of institutions offering Islamic financial products and services within the UAE.
-As at 30 June 2020, there were 10 Islamic banks, in addition to a number of other financial institutions, offering Islamic products and solutions.
+As at 31 December 2020, there were 10 Islamic banks, in addition to a number of other financial institutions, offering Islamic products and solutions.
 Other financial institutions may also consider offering Shari'a-compliant products in the future.